 The good thing is, it really isn’t a fantasy anymore.
-People are living that life today more than ever, and if you’re just as eager to experience it, as them, be rest assured that it’s actually not that difficult.
+People are living that life today more than ever, and if you’re just as eager to experience it, like them, be rest assured that it’s actually not that difficult.
 To get a taste of the road is easier today.
 The concept of backpacking developed with the hippie trail in the 60’s and 70’s and today it’s an established form of low-cost independent travel with plenty of travellers all around the globe living out of a backpack.

 And you can consider me just one among them!

-When I quit my job to travel two years ago, I had no idea what to expect.
+When I quit my job to travel in 2015, I had no idea what to expect.
 I was half confused and half scared.
 But as time went past, and I gained more experience, I realised that it wasn’t so tough to survive this lifestyle after all.
 And after two years, if I tomorrow had to go back & resume my old 9-5 corporate life in a city – I’d be happy, for I’ve learned to appreciate life and experiences, more than ever.
 And becoming a lifelong nomad was never the deal anyway!

-So yea, travelling never goes in vein.
+So yea, travelling never goes in vain.
 The many kind experiences with local people and cultures, always leave a better version of you.
 But if you’re looking for a perfect time to travel, you will never be able to travel.
 Because you will never have enough money.
 Because your family will always freak out.
 Because you will wait forever for someone to join you.
 And because you will always be asked to settle down!

 Because You Will Never Have Enough Money